Spoke Network Connectivity Requirements

 Specific connectivity issues are not always apparent in the Spoke application.
 For example, calls that successfully connect but do not have audio can be due to either faulty headsets on the user’s system OR could be due to outbound UDP traffic being filtered at the firewall.

-We recommend using the Twilio network test tool to confirm that traffic is not being filtered:
+We recommend using the below network test tool to confirm that traffic is not being filtered or blocked:

 Was this article helpful?